 Lychener Str.
 47, 10437

-This shop is a fairly new addition here in Berlin.
-Opened in September 2017 also thanks to a crowdfunding campaign, this cute shop is completely plastic free, palm oil free and cruelty free, has great selection of products and even offers a small café/lounge area at the front where it’s possible to sit down and relax.
+Opened in September 2017 also thanks to a crowdfunding campaign, this cute shop is completely plastic free, palm oil free and cruelty free, has a fantastic selection of products, probably the best I’ve seen so far.
 Local fruits and veggies, big selection of teas, grains and nuts, coffee, pasta and rice, cleaning products, toiletries and personal hygiene products, flours and spices… you name it.
-The “basics” are all covered, but they also have some products that I’ve never found unpackaged otherwise (like agar agar and nutritional yeast for example).
+The “basics” are all covered, but they also have plenty of products that I’ve never found unpackaged otherwise (like lotion or toothpaste powder for example).

-Bonus points: unpackaged locally made fresh tofu from the fridge counter, extra glass jars and cotton tote bags available (in case you forgot yours or just need more than planned). <3
+Bonus points: unpackaged locally made fresh tofu and other fresh products from the fridge counter, soy milk kefir and yogurt in glass containers and extra glass jars available (in case you forgot yours or just need more than planned). ❤

 I have talked about this place already in a post I made about food waste (you can read it here).
 This store basically sells at discounted prices what other stores reject or won’t sell: products that don’t look “nice”, that are about to expire or just expired but are still 100% good and safe to eat and consume.
 A lot of stuff comes packaged, but choosing to support a store like this one is for the better because it prevents tons of still good to consume products from being thrown away, trying to encourage consumers to prevent food waste and not to toss away things that are still edible.
 They even offer a delivery service at home, putting together vegetarian or vegan boxes with different options.

 Since December 2019 the “Rettomat” vending machine, that Sir Plus made in collaboration with Deutsche Bahn, offers rescued snacks and drinks.
 Available in the Berlin Ostbahnhof Station.